 Why This Matters

-A controversy has erupted in the world of track and field after an error led to the disqualification of three athletes from a recent half marathon in Atlanta.
-The incident has sparked calls for reform to prevent similar mistakes in the future.
+A controversy has erupted in the world of track and field after an error led to three athletes being disqualified from the Atlanta half marathon.
+The incident raises questions about fairness and accountability in international competitions.
 The outcome could have significant implications for the athletes' participation in the world championships.

 Coverage Snapshot